Jibran-Som/port-app2/README.md

 * Inspired by modern developer portfolios.
 * Built with passion and attention to detail.
-* This project includes the `Ballpit.jsx` and `GradientText` components from the ReactBits library (licensed under MIT + Commons Clause).
+* This project includes the `GradientText` components from the ReactBits library (licensed under MIT + Commons Clause).
 Proper credit to the original creators.

 ---